telerik/winforms-docs/controls/navigationview/header-and-footer.md

 ![WinForms RadNavigationView Header/Footer](images/navigationview-header-and-footer001.png)

->note PinPostion, PinPage, PinItem can be used be used for pinning items in both Header/Footer, as well as unpin items.
+>note PinPostion, PinPage, PinItem can be used for pinning items in both Header/Footer, as well as unpin items.

-### Add itms to the Footer area
+### Add items to the Footer area

 In order to pin items into the footer area you can use any of the following options:
-* **PinPostion** - Determines whether to pin the item into the header or into the footeer.
+* **PinPostion** - Determines whether to pin the item into the header or into the footer.
 * **PinPage** - Pins the page item into the specified pin position.
 * **PinItem** - Pins the item into the specified pin position.
 * **AddFooterPage** - Adds a page to the footer area.